Artananda/StepOut/parts/out.md

 Do you know that most of our laws are just there to make these people more rich?

 Why is it forbidden to collect rain water in the USA?
 Why do you have to pay electricity in Spain even if you produce it on your own with solar panels?
-Why does Madrid not accept, that Catalunia will be separarted from Spain?
+Why does Madrid not accept, that Catalunia will be separated from Spain?
 Why do they kill inventors like Tesla?

 You just have to follow the track of the money!